 Have you noticed MCT oil popping up on the labels of many health and beauty items?
 Once you learn all of the amazing potential benefits you may not be surprised to see this powerful oil added to your coffee creamer or moisturizer.

 Come with us as we explore what MCT oil is, how it's made, and the potential health benefits it may provide.

 MCT Oil is a supplement made up of medium-chain triglycerides.
 This oil is thought to have many potential health benefits including supporting skin health, maintaining brain function, supporting a healthy metabolism and blood sugar levels, and maintaining energy levels.

 MCT oil has been popular among some athletes but has grown in popularity with the rise of certain diets like the keto diet.
-You can find MCT oil alone or added to different health and wellness products, and mixed into everything from coffee to salad dressings to homemade keto fat bombs.
+You can find MCT oil alone or added to different health and wellness products, and it can be mixed into everything from coffee to salad dressings to homemade keto fat bombs.

 With MCT oil’s low smoke point, it is best to avoid using it around heat sources, like when cooking.
-It’s great to add to warm drinks however..
+It’s great to add to warm drinks, however.

 What Are Medium-Chain Triglycerides?